google/syzkaller/docs/linux/setup_linux-host_isolated.md

 Before fuzzing, connect to the machine and keep the connection open so all scp and ssh usage will reuse it.

+# Optional: Pstore support

+If the device under test (DUT) has Pstore support, it is possible to configure syzkaller to fetch crashlogs from /sys/fs/pstore.
+You can do this by setting `"pstore": true` within the `vm` section of the syzkaller configuration file.

+# Optional: Startup script

+To execute commands on the DUT before fuzzing (re-)starts, `startup_script` can be used.

 ## Syzkaller

 Build syzkaller as described [here](/docs/contributing.md).